Mermaids (charity): Charity Commission Inquiry

 On 29 September 2022 the Charity Commission opened a regulatory compliance case into Mermaids, based on complaints made about the charity as a result of The Daily Telegraph's investigation.
 Mermaids subsequently submitted a number of serious incidents reports to the commission in relation to issues raised in the media, and also closed its helpline temporarily due to what it described as "intolerable abuse" received by staff and volunteers.
-Funding from the National Lottery has been paused during this investigation.
+Funding from the National Lottery was paused during this investigation.

+Susie Green was dismissed on 25 November 2022 after six years in post because the trustees had lost confidence in her ability to lead the organisation, although the reason for and nature of her departure was not made public at the time.

 On 2 December 2022 it was announced that the Charity Commission had opened a statutory inquiry on 28 November and that the charity's management and governance were now being looked at.
 The Charity Commission said the opening of the inquiry was not a finding of wrongdoing.
-This followed the departure of CEO Susie Green, in November 2022.

-As at July 2024, the inquiry was still ongoing.
-Mermaids said that this was "significantly impacting our services, staff and volunteer wellbeing, our reputation, and our finances".
+In July 2024, with the inquiry still ongoing, Mermaids said it was "significantly impacting our services, staff and volunteer wellbeing, our reputation, and our finances".

-The Charity Commission report was released in October 2024.
+The Charity Commission report was released in October 2024, the commission said that the poor governance amounted to mismanagement.
 The investigation found that Mermaids had provided 15 breast binders to minors between the ages of 13 and 16 without the knowledge of their parents or guardians between January 2021 and September 2022.
 The investigation also found that the charity had failed to carry out sufficient due diligence checks when recruiting trustees, and should never have appointed Jacob Breslow as a trustee.
 The report found no evidence that Mermaids had inappropriate connections with the controversial GIDS service at the Tavistock Centre or with private medical practices, nor had they failed to implement proper safeguarding policies.
 Additionally, there was no evidence that Mermaids had given medical advice or issued medical referrals to children without parental approval.